Women & Climate Change: Solving Climate Change and Empowering Women

 Family planning is about enabling women to choose if they want children, how many they want, and when they want to have them.
 This is achieved with the use of modern contraceptive methods .

-In 2019, 24% of all women old enough to have children globally who wanted to use family planning did not have access to the contraceptives they needed.
+In 2019, 24% of women in the world who wanted to use family planning did not have access to the contraceptives they needed.

-As a result, women experience high rates of unplanned pregnancy.
+As a result, these women experience high rates of unplanned pregnancy.

 The situation is worse in the developing world: 225 million women from low income countries say that they want to choose if and when they become pregnant, but they can’t because they can’t access contraception .